ayushs08/passworld/README.md

 Passworld is a static, mobile-ready, AngularJS powered password generator.

 ![Screenshot](screenshot.png)
   - Generates passwords for humans
   - Colorful customisation options

 You can also:
   - remember your new passwords
   - personalize your password

 > "Fantastic, I'm totally blown away by Passworld."  - Neil L.

 and

 > "This is unbelievable.
-After using Passworld my buisness skyrocketed!" -  Valmik J.
+After using Passworld my business skyrocketed!" -  Valmik J.

 ### Tech